blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/duckduckgreyduck-ArtificerExtended/README.md

 - 0.6 proc coefficient on impact
 - The Napalm itself burns with identical stats to Artificer's "Ignite" debuffs, and also scales damage per tick with the "fire" part AlternateArtificer's passive.

+## New Utility: "Rolling Thunder" (icon coming soon)
+Rolling Thunder is a LIGHTNING utility skill, which is uniquely capable of targeting aerial enemies.
+It presents an alternative with snapfreeze, which offers controlled, instant damage and a stun on command.
+Thunder's charge system allows the choice to either use strikes as they come off cooldown, or save them up to stunlock a target for a longer time.

+### Stats:
+- 0.5 second attack duration (can be sprint-canceled like snapfreeze)
+- 6s cooldown, 3 charges max
+- 200% damage per hit
+- 1.0 proc coefficient
+- 2.5m max blast radius
+- 1 second stun on hit

 ## Changelog
+### 1.2.1
+- Changed Snowball velocity from 40 to 80
+(*Snowballs now match the velocity of firebolts and plasmabolts)
+### 1.2.0
+- Added 1 new skill: ROLLING THUNDER
+- Further reduced Napalm AOE/decal "dot" damage from 5 to 3
+- Fixed a few errors regarding networking
+- Updated Thunderstore formatting in some spots
 ### 1.1.1
 - Reduced Napalm projectile count from 15 to 12
 - Increase Napalm AOE/decal size from 2 to 3